-EirGrid and SONI in their role as system operators1 in the Republic of Ireland and Northern Ireland respectively ensure the safe, secure, reliable, economic and efficient development, maintenance and operation of the high voltage transmission systems in ROI and NI respectively.
+EirGrid and SONI in their role as system operators in Ireland (IE) and Northern Ireland (NI) respectively ensure the safe, secure, reliable, economic and efficient development, maintenance and operation of the high voltage transmission systems in IE and NI respectively.
 These objectives will be at the core of this paper.